Matthew Gardiner (footballer)

 Matthew Gardiner (born 28 March 1974) is an English former professional footballer.
-He joined Birmingham City as assistant head coach in July 2022.

 Playing career

 Gardiner was born in Birmingham and began his career as an apprentice with Torquay United, turning professional in July 1992.
 He made his league debut in September the same year, coming on as a substitute for Danis Salman in a 2–0 defeat away to Bury, but left Plainmoor the following summer after making seven league appearances.
 He joined Shrewsbury Town but failed to make their first team, later playing for non-league side Moor Green, Stourbridge and Halesowen Town.

 In June 2000 he joined Conference side Hereford United and although Hereford were one of the mainly full-time Conference sides, Gardiner remained a part-time player, making his Conference debut on 2 September in a 3–0 win away at Woking.
 He was released by Hereford in the summer of 2001 after missing the end of the season through injury having undergone a double hernia operation.

 Following a brief spell at Worcester City where he played four games he linked up again with Hereford United on non-contract terms in September 2001.
 He then moved to Hednesford Town in November 2001 where he was one of new manager Kenny Hibbitt's first signings.
-Gardiner started the 2002/03 season at Evesham United before linking up with Redditch United in January 2003.
+Gardiner started the 2002–03 season at Evesham United before linking up with Redditch United in January 2003.
 In February 2005 he teamed up with Worcester City before signing for Worcestershire neighbours Bromsgrove Rovers.